benmur/riemann-scala-client/README.md

 - licensed under the MIT license, please see the LICENSE file for details.
 - thanks to Kyle Kingsbury for Riemann and riemann-java-client
 - thanks to Pavel Minchenkov who started the scala 2.10 port
-- thanks to Michael Allman for the scala 2.11 port and an UDP connection fix
+- thanks to Michael Allman for the scala 2.11 port, TCP reconnection improvements and an UDP connection fix
 - thanks to Matt Sullivan who started the akka 2.3 move